Lil Uzi Vert: 2018–2020: Eternal Atake, Lil Uzi Vert vs. the World 2, and Pluto × Baby Pluto

 On March 12, 2020, Woods teased that the deluxe version of Eternal Atake and the sequel to their July 2016 mixtape, Lil Uzi Vert vs. the World, titled Lil Uzi Vert vs. the World 2, would release the following day, the date fans expected the release date of the original album.
 The deluxe edition would have fourteen new tracks, featuring guest appearances from Chief Keef, 21 Savage, Future, Young Thug, Gunna, Lil Durk, Young Nudy and Nav.
 The first half of the album maintained a leading number one position (equal to 288,000 album sales in the United States) with 400 million streams in early 2020, during the COVID-19 pandemic.
 This marked the largest streaming count for any album since 2018 when Lil Wayne's twelfth studio album, Tha Carter V, garnered 433 million streams.

 On April 24, 2020, Woods released a new single titled "Sasuke", the first since the release of the deluxe version of Eternal Atake, with a name referencing the eponymous character from Naruto.
-On July 21, 2020, Woods and Future hinted at an upcoming joint project titled Pluto x Baby Pluto on their social media.
-The two later released two new singles, "Patek" and "Over Your Head", on July 31, which was Uzi's 26th birthday.
-Pluto x Baby Pluto was released on November 13, 2020, and peaked at number two on the Billboard 200.
+On July 21, 2020, Woods and Future hinted at an upcoming joint project titled Pluto × Baby Pluto on their social media.
+The two later released two new singles, "Patek" and "Over Your Head", on July 31, which was Woods' 26th birthday.
+Pluto × Baby Pluto was released on November 13, 2020, and peaked at number two on the Billboard 200.
 A deluxe version containing the two previously released singles as well as 6 new tracks was released four days later on November 17.